OpenSpace/OpenSpace-Docs/content/universe/nearby-surveys/6df-galaxies/index.md

 This catalog overlaps with the Tully dataset, and there is a noticeable difference in the quality of these datasets.
-Tully is much tighter and the structure is more apparent, while the 6dF data are more spread out.
+Tully is much tighter and the structure is more apparent, while the 6dF data are more spread out with noticeable {term}`fingers of god <finger of god>`.
 This is because of local motions within galaxy clusters have not been corrected in these data. (see explanation in the 2MASS Galaxies).

-In addition, the 6dF Galaxies cov er only the southern sky.
+In addition, the 6dF Galaxies cover only the southern sky.
 It will only overlap with half of the Tully or 2MASS galaxy surveys.

 :::{figure} 6df_cutoff.png
 :align: left